ucb-introstat/introstat-spring-2017/apps/ch08-corr-coeff-diagrams/README.md

 ## Motivation

-The goal is to provide examples of scatter diagrams as those displayed on the FPP book, page 127.  __Statistics, Chapter 8: The Correlation Coefficient (page 127):
+The goal is to provide examples of scatter diagrams as those displayed on the FPP book, page 127.
+See Chapter 8: The Correlation Coefficient (page 127).

 The scatter diagrams are based on random generated data following a multivariate normal distribution.